 This year at The Active Learning Elementary School, Mr. Renta will be working towards providing a comprehensive physical education curriculum that utilizes language development strategies.
-Units such as teamwork, track and field, throwing and catching, basketball, and soccer will continue to be implemented.
-In addition, units such as fitness, striking, and volleyball will be added.
+Units such as teamwork, track and field, throwing and catching, striking, basketball, soccer, and volleyball will be covered.

-Mr. Renta encourages parents to get regular physical activity along with their student and to continue an active and nutritious lifestyle.
+Mr. Renta encourages parents to get regular physical activity along with their student in order to foster an active and healthy lifestyle.